deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 ![](charts/charts_8_1.png "🔼 Figure 3: Correlation between the number of masked retrieval heads and performance of Llama3-8B-Instruct with DeCoReentropy on each task.
 The correlations are quantified by the Pearson Correlation Coefficient r for each plot.
 Detailed results are listed in Table 14 and Table 16.")

-> 🔼 The chart displays the correlation between the number of masked retrieval heads and the performance of the Llama3-8B-Instruct model using DeCoReentropy across various tasks, showing positive correlations for some tasks and negative correlations for others.
+> 🔼 The chart displays the correlation between the number of masked retrieval heads and the performance of Llama3-8B-Instruct model using DeCoReentropy across various tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Correlation between the number of masked retrieval heads and performance of Llama3-8B-Instruct with DeCoReentropy on each task.
 The correlations are quantified by the Pearson Correlation Coefficient r for each plot.
 Detailed results are listed in Table 14 and Table 16.